QR Code Barcode Fonts

 This function encodes the barcode based on the parameters specified in the constructor.
 The result will be returned as a string.

-The Encode() function may return an empty output string either due to invalid inputs or the length of the data exceeded the length specified by the QR Code specifications.
-A call to this function after the Encode() function allows you to determine whether the data length has exceeded.
+The Encode() function may return an empty output string due to invalid inputs or the length of the data exceeded the length specified by the QR Code specifications.
+After the Encode() function, a call to this function allows you to determine whether the data length has exceeded.

 Sample Usage (C#)